-the most ambitious phase of our INTEGRA information systems project in 2003.
+A vital part of our overall improvement strategy was the completion of the most ambitious phase of our INTEGRA information systems project in 2003.
 Based on the SAP technological platform, INTEGRA has become an essential tool that will unify our administrative systems and give the Company real-time, reliable information from any computer in our network.
 Furthermore, it will allow us to standardize control and upgrade the response capacity of our operations.

-Another initiative that was commenced in 2003 was Project EVOLUCION, whose primary objective is to make the supply chain more of distribution centers efficient by synchronizing sales with production, inventories and the product flow of our different bottling plants.
+Another initiative that was commenced in 2003 was Project EVOLUCION, whose primary objective is to make the supply chain more efficient by synchronizing sales with production, inventories and the product flow of our different bottling plants.
 This project will ensure that products are continuously available and aligned with the demands of our customers and consumers at the lowest cost possible.